keboola/docker-demo/README.md

 The configuration file will contain all configuration settings (including input and output mapping even if the mapping is provided by Keboola Connection).

-Configuration file will contain:
+Configuration file may contain these sections:

- - `input.tables` (optional) - array of input mappings (see further)
+ - `storage` - list of input and output mappings and Storage API token, if required
- - `input.files` (optional) - array of file upload queries (see futher)
- - `output.tables` (optional) - array of output mappings
+ - `system` - copy of system configuration (eg. image tag)
- - `output.files` (optional) - array of files that will be uploaded to Storage API
- - all other configuration options defined for the container
- - `storage_api.token` (optional) - if image has granted access to the token, it will be provided to the container
+ - `user` - user variables

 ### Input Mapping